AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 Some of the code in `PathFinder` is copied from other projects.
 I acknowledge @DAryo, used for the Dijkstra shortest path algorithm, originally proposed in [@dijkstra2022note].
 I also acknowledge Dirk Laurie and Walter Gautschi for writing the code used for the Golub-Welsch algorithm, a full mathematical explanation of this algorithm can be found in [@gautschi2004orthogonal].

 Finally, I must express my gratitude to the referees who gave their time to review the software and this paper.
-This paper, the code and its documentation were significantly improved as a result of this review process.
+This paper, the code and its documentation were significantly improved as a result of the review process.

 # References